tdongsi/tdongsi.github.io/source/_posts/Vertica/2016-02-14-vertica-post-8.markdown

 group by traffic_date_key
 ```

-The purpose of this code block is to find the daily number of "Defined" unique visitors from clickstream data.
+The purpose of this query is to find the daily number of "Defined" unique visitors from clickstream data.
 Finding daily total unique visitors from Clickstream data is easy and, by subtracting "Defined" numbers from "Total" numbers, we can find the "Unknown" traffic numbers that help determine marketing decisions.
-Note that the total "defined" unique visitor count is not equal to sum of all unique visitor counts from each classification (e.g., "Rock" + "Instrumental") since some visitors will listen to both Rock and Instrumental music on the website.
+Note that the total "defined" unique visitor count is NOT equal to sum of all unique visitor counts from each classification (e.g., "Rock" + "Instrumental") since some visitors will listen to both Rock and Instrumental music on the website.

-It would be hard, if not impossible, to write such query using only nested sub-queries that are easy to read.
+It would be hard, if not impossible, to write such query using only nested sub-queries and achieve the same readability.
 The ease of reading is a combination of top-down code structure and meaningful block names before code blocks, both are properties of `WITH` clause.

-Without `WITH` clause, we used to create `TEMPORARY TABLES` in Vertica to save the immediate steps.
+In the past, without `WITH` clause, we used to create `TEMPORARY TABLES` in Vertica to save the immediate steps.
-Now, we have a native SQL solution in `WITH` clause and it is actually a more powerful technique to create subqueries.
+Now, we have a native SQL solution in `WITH` clause and a more powerful technique to create sub-queries.